Nisarg0007/Result_Management_System/README.md

 # **Result Management System🏫**
-*A Python-based console application to manage student results efficiently, with separate portals for teachers and students.*
+*A Python-based console application developed by our team to manage student results efficiently, with separate portals for teachers and students.*

 ---

 ## 📌 **About the Project**
-**Result Management System** implements CRUD operations (Create, Read, Update, Delete) to manage student results efficiently.
-The application uses Python with SQLite for data storage, allowing seamless interaction between the program and the database.
-This ensures that student records are securely stored and can be easily retrieved, modified, or deleted as needed.The system uses **SQLite** for database storage and **ReportLab** to generate professional-looking **PDF marksheets**.
+**Result Management System** is a collaborative Python project that implements CRUD operations (Create, Read, Update, Delete) to efficiently manage student results.

+Our team designed this system using SQLite for secure and reliable data storage, and ReportLab to generate professional-looking PDF marksheets.
+It ensures that student records are stored safely and can be easily accessed, updated, or deleted whenever needed.

 Note: This project was created as a part of a college team project, showcasing collaborative software development and Python database integration skills: